Dr. Fang Liu, Secretary General of the International Civil Aviation Organization (ICAO)

-Henry Donohoe, Norwegian Air International
+Henry Donohoe, Director of Safety for the Norwegian Air International

 Henry Donohoe joined Aer Lingus in 1978 as a Cadet Pilot.
 He went on to become Fleet Manager and subsequently was appointed Chief Pilot and Flight Operations Manager.
 He completed his tenure in Aer Lingus as Director of Safety & Quality and Crisis Director.
 He holds an MSc and is a Fellow of the Royal Aeronautical Society.

 Henry joined Emirates in 2010 as Vice President-Flight Safety, and one year later was appointed Senior Vice President-Safety for the Emirates Group.
 He completed his 7 year tenure in Emirates as Divisional Senior Vice President- Flight Operations and primary Crisis Director.
 Recently, he joined Norwegian Air International as Director of Safety.
 He continues to play an important role on the worldwide stage as a member of The Board of Governors for the Flight Safety Foundation based in Washington DC.